Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 ## Check the process action status

-The process status can be checked to see which actions have already executed and where problems may occur.
+The process action status can be checked to see which actions have already been executed, if problems have occurred and where.

 After selecting a process, the *OVERVIEW* tab displays a read-only diagram of the selected process including all places and actions.
 If the process is currently active, the process execution can be observed in real time.

-The workflow process diagram displays the actions in different colours depending on their current status:

-  - Done (green)
-  - Active (blue)
-  - Waiting (white)
-  - Error (red)
-  - Dead (black)

-  [comment]: <> (Check possible statuses and colours?)

-Per default, the *Actions* tab listing all existing actions in the selected process is displayed.
-The actions are displayed in column view providing further details apart from the status.
+The process actions included in the diagram are also displayed in column view, providing further details apart from the status.

 ### Prerequisites